Why We Have A CAPS Program

 People are craving the ability to stay in familiar surroundings as they age rather than pulling up roots and moving into a retirement center or nursing home.
 In addition to the stress and emotion of packing up and moving, there is the economic impact of affording the move from their present home.
 Sometimes people can remain living in their present homes by making very few physical changes to them.
 Other times, more major renovations are called for – especially when there are physical or health concerns that need to be accommodated.
 Nevertheless, these are less costly than moving into a retirement home, and it helps tremendously with the mental and emotional health of the people you are serving.

-The CAPS training prepares you to be instrumental in helping people remain independent in their home living environment as you effectively assess what needs to be done in their homes to help them cope with aging issues and concerns and to offer practical solutions for addressing and achieving those results.
+The CAPS training prepares you to understand how people are aging and what their needs may be as they remain in their homes longterm and then allows you to help them cope with aging issues and concerns as you offer practical solutions for addressing and achieving those results.

 To obtain your CAPS designation, you must complete all three (3) classes – CAPS I, CAPS II, and CAPS III.
 There aren’t any exemptions or exclusions or credit given for professional or life experiences.
 Everyone must take all three classes regardless of previous experience or coursework.
 As a convenience to you, Steve offers all three classes online in a synchronous format on consecutive days so you can complete your designation in the briefest amount of time with no travel or other details to consider.